Switzerland on a Budget – Best Tips to Save Money in Switzerland

 Okay, I admit, I do not hike up all of the mountains, rather I get up those by taking the funicular, etc. BUT, hiking is a good option to save tons of money.
 If you hike a lot, you will see great places in the country and probably not have to spend tons of money on any other activities.

 Update: It took me a while, but I learned to love hiking – thanks to Switzerland´s amazing scenery, hiking is a great way to explore the country!

 4) Check Whether You Can Use Free Public Transportation

 Several destinations will give you a guest card – so you can use public transportation for free.
 It is not in all places and the offer differs.
-In Base you can use the regular city transportation – Valposchiavo has the best guest card I have come across.
+In Basel or Lucerne, you can use the regular city transportation – Valposchiavo has the best guest card I have come across.
 You can even use some regular train connections – it is actually one of the most scenic train rides in all of Switzerland.
 And you do not have to pay one extra cent (or as they say in Switzerland “Rappen”).
 Here is why Valposchiavo is a great budget area (and why the train ride is so scenic).

 So, it might make sense to book an official accommodation in certain areas (sometimes Airbnbs also offer guest cards when it is an official guest house).

 If you want to do more than just hiking, there are some free activities, like the free walking tour in Interlaken.
 Sometimes, you need to dig a bit deeper, but there are enough activities that don´t cost a dime.
 You could have the best views in Switzerland if you are willing to hike a bit e.g. and this is a free thing to do in Switzerland but also fun at the same time.